slqv/arduino-enigma/README.md

 # slqv-arduino-enigma
-My first ever real Arduino program is a fully functional enigma machine.
+Fully functional 3-button Arduino enigma machine
+This was my first Arduino project and first real program on any platform, go easy on me.

 Designed for use on "borrowed" school materials:
 Yourduino red board, 20x4 yourduino i2c LCD display